jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/spec-cpu-2017/525.x264_r/clang/18/O1/divergences/default/divergences.md

 Library call replaced
   Before events:
     CT: Jump to external code for fprintf
-    RF: Jump to external code for fprintf
   After events:
     CT: Jump to external code for fwrite
-    RF: Jump to external code for fwrite
   Occurrences: 1

 Library call replaced